bdjones13/CACTIS/docs/source/index.rst

-.. dowker_trajectories documentation master file, created by sphinx-quickstart on Fri Oct 17 17:38:57 2025.
+.. cactis documentation master file, created by sphinx-quickstart on Fri Oct 17 17:38:57 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-dowker_trajectories documentation
+cactis documentation
 =================================

 Add an overview here